Formalist–substantivist debate: The formalist position

-The formalist model is closely linked to neoclassical economics, defining economics as the study of utility maximization under conditions of scarcity.
+The formalist model is closely linked to neoclassical economics, defining economics as the study of choice under conditions of scarcity.
 All societies are therefore a collection of "choice making individuals whose every action involves conscious or unconscious selections among alternative means to alternative ends" or culturally defined goals.
 (Burling, 1962, quoted from Prattis, 1982:207).
 Goals refer not only to economic value or financial gain but to anything that is valued by the individual, be it leisure, solidarity or prestige.

 Since a formalist model usually states what is to be maximized in terms of preferences, which often but not necessarily include culturally expressed value goals, it is deemed to be sufficiently abstract to explain human behavior in any context.
 A traditional assumption many formalists borrow from neoclassical economics is that the individual will make rational choices based on full information, or information that is incomplete in a specific way, in order to maximize whatever that individual considers being of value.
 While preferences may vary or change, and information about choices may or may not be complete, the principles of economising and maximising still apply.

 The role of the anthropologist may then be to analyse each culture in regards to its culturally appropriate means of attaining culturally recognized and valued goals.
 Individual preferences may differ from culturally recognized goals, and under economic rationality assumptions individual decisions are guided by individual preferences in an environment constrained by culture, including the preferences of others.
 Such an analysis should uncover the culturally specific principles that underlie the rational decision-making process.
 In this way, economic theory has been applied by anthropologists to societies without price-regulating markets (e.g. Firth, 1961; Laughlin, 1973).